-Sponsored by the David Forehand Foundation, the 10th Annual Vet School for a Day will be held Wednesday, September 24, 2014.
+Sponsored by the David Forehand Foundation, the 10th Annual Vet School for a Day was held Wednesday, September 24, 2014.
 The 2015 date has yet to be announced.

 What is Vet School for a Day?

 Through this program, we hope to educate students and school counselors about the many career opportunities within the field of veterinary medicine.
 We invite you and your students to participate in this exciting event.